Controlling Difficult Witnesses on Cross-Examination

 https://ucmjdefense.com/wp-content/uploads/2021/07/Pages-from-DNA-Pattern-Cross-FINAL.pdf

-Michael Waddington is a criminal defense lawyer, Cross-examination expert, best-selling author on cross-examination techniques, and a trial consultant that defends cases worldwide.
-Mr. Waddington specializes in defending serious criminal cases including sex crimes, war crimes, military sex crimes, violent crimes, and white-collar crimes.
+Michael Waddington is a criminal defense lawyer, Cross-examination expert, best-selling author on cross-examination techniques, and a trial consultant who defends cases worldwide.
+Mr. Waddington specializes in defending serious criminal cases, including sex crimes, war crimes, military sex crimes, violent crimes, and white-collar crimes.

 9 Techniques for Controlling Difficult Witnesses on Cross-Examination: